Stockport Castle

-Stockport Castle was a promontory castle in Stockport, Greater Manchester (historically in Cheshire), England.
-The castle was in the medieval town, overlooking a ford over the River Mersey.
-It was first documented in 1173, but the next mention of it is in 1535 when it was in ruins.
-What remained of the castle was demolished in 1775.
+Stockport Castle was a promontory castle in Stockport, Greater Manchester, England.
+Historically part of Cheshire, the castle stood within the medieval town, overlooking a ford across the River Mersey.
+It was first documented in 1173, but the next known reference dates to 1535, when it was already in ruins.
+The remaining structures were demolished in 1775.

 Location

 Stockport Castle was an urban castle in the town of Stockport.
-The medieval town was on the south side of a valley at the confluence of the rivers Goyt and Tame, where they form the River Mersey.
-The site of the castle is a 10 m sandstone spur, overlooking a ford.
+The medieval town lay on the south side of a valley at the confluence of the rivers Goyt and Tame, where they form the River Mersey.
+The site of the castle is a 10 m sandstone spur overlooking a ford.
 The castle was flanked by cliffs or steep slopes on its north, south, and west sides.

 History

 The first mention of Stockport Castle comes from 1173, when Geoffrey de Costentyn held it against Henry II during the barons' rebellion of 1173–1174.
-There is a local tradition that de Constentyn was the son of Henry II, Geoffrey II, Duke of Brittany; in fact, de Constentyn was a local lord who not only owned the manor of Stockport, but land in Staffordshire and Ireland.
+There is a local tradition that de Costentyn was the son of Henry II, Geoffrey II of Brittany; in fact, de Costentyn was a local lord who owned not only the manor of Stockport but also land in Staffordshire and Ireland.
 The bailey would originally have been defended by a wooden palisade and earthworks; these were replaced by stone walls at the beginning of the 13th century.
 Two fragments of the wall survive.

-Dent suggests that the castle began to decline in the 14th century when the Warren family became Lords of the Manor of Stockport; Stockport was not the only manor that the family owned, and they favoured the manor of Poynton over that of Stockport.
-The castle falling out of use mirrors a trend with the other castles in the Greater Manchester area; by the 13th century, apart from Dunham Castle, there was no indication of activity in castles in Greater Manchester.
-According to antiquarian John Leland, the castle lay in ruins by 1535.
-At this stage, the gaol was still present and a market was held in the castle's bailey.
-The castle grounds had been divided and rented out by the Lord of the Manor.
-The ruins were levelled in 1775 by Sir George Warren, the lord of the manor, and a cotton mill built on the site.
-In 1974, excavations of the motte were carried out to establish how long the castle had been occupied.
+Dent suggests that the castle began to decline in the 14th century when the Warren family became Lords of the Manor of Stockport; Stockport was not the only manor the family owned, and they favoured Poynton over Stockport.
+The castle's abandonment mirrors a wider trend among the castles of the Greater Manchester area; by the 13th century, apart from Dunham Castle, there was no indication of continued activity at any of them.
+According to the antiquarian John Leland, the castle lay in ruins by 1535.
+At this time, the gaol was still present and a market was held in the castle's bailey.
+The grounds had been divided and rented out by the Lord of the manor.
+The ruins were levelled in 1775 by Sir George Warren, the lord of the manor, and a cotton mill was built on the site.
+In 1974 excavations of the motte were carried out to establish how long the castle had been occupied.